15 Critical Cyber Security Tips for Business

 You need to be careful of "cloaking" too.
 This is where the link looks legitimate because the text contains the right URL information, but the actual link will take you somewhere else.
 To see what the link actually is, simply hover the mouse cursor over the top and it will display where the link is really sending you.
 If it contains http://nabbankcomau.com, then it's likely a fake and clicking the link will give you more than the "special offer" you bargained for.

-Whenever you're in doubt, call your IT provider or the person who sent the email.
+Whenever you're in doubt, call your managed IT service provider or the person who sent the email.

 KEEP SOFTWARE UPDATED